Faculty Designed Programs or Groups

 The semester in which you'd like your event/program to take place (Fall, Spring, or Summer)

 If the group is already formed, a list of faculty interested in participating.
-If you would like to extend an open call, a draft of the call
+If you would like to extend an open call, a draft of the call for applications

 - Any other information that will help the CTE make a decision